top of page

 AUTISM FUNDING

-In BC, a child under 6 years of age with an ASD diagnosis is eligible to receive $22,000 per year, and a child between 6 and 18 years of age can receive $6,000 per year for intervention.
 Individuals aged 19 and over may be eligible for the Community Living BC (CLBC) Personal Support Initiative (PSI) if they struggle with independent functioning and meet CLBC eligibility criteria.
 Transitional planning for this support typically begins before the individual turns 19, sometimes as early as age 15.

 Many people often think that signs of autism are confined to behaviors like avoiding eye contact, body rocking, arm flapping, being non-verbal, lining up toys, or always being alone.
 While these are more common indicators in very young children undergoing assessment, autism in older children can present differently.
 Older children with autism might show a greater interest in social settings, be more verbal, and display some interest in social interactions, though they may still experience challenges in these areas.